Ca-byte/nlw_unite/README.md

 ## :memo: Project

 Welcome to Pass.in is the Attendee Credential Management App!
 This mobile application enables event attendees to manage their credentials conveniently.
 Attendees can generate a credential code, register for events, upload a photo, and use QR codes for check-in.
+This is a project developed during NLW Unite, 1, 2 and 3 March of 2024, run by [@Rocketseat](https://github.com/Rocketseat).

 ## Features